 The different types of financial instruments in which can be invested in.
 This lists only the basic types of financial instruments which is commonly used as investments.
 The list does not include derivatives or other instruments.

-Fonds : Funds or also called Mutual funds, as explained earlier, is a instrument where a manager invests the money which is pooled in by many investors.
+- Fonds: Funds or also called Mutual funds, are financial instruments where a manager invests the money pooled in by many investors.

 How to invest in Germany